Utah vs. BYU Football

 Charles Duhigg

 While I do listen to a lot of people with vastly different ideas, I do humanize their experience and I take their stories into account.
-When I hear them, I see the pain they’ve experienced, and I acknowledge that perhaps their judgement is skewed due to the pain.
+When I hear them, I see the pain they’ve experienced, and I personally acknowledge that perhaps their judgment is skewed due to the pain.
 Since they are in pain, they need to be listened to and helped in any way possible.
-I don’t agree with all their assertions, instead I try to build a bridge to make sure that person is still a friend.
-A non-zero sum game (win-win) can exist without needing to agree on assertions.
+While I don’t agree with all their assertions, I try to build a bridge to make sure that person is still a friend.
+A non-zero-sum game (win-win) can exist without needing to agree on assertions.

 But what if that person isn’t in pain?
 Then they came by their experience just as validly as I came to my experience.
 I would hope that we could discuss our own experience in order to create something different, newer, and overall better for the pair of us.

 It is a curse being a centrist because I have to struggle so much more for people to understand that I am on their side.
-It is also a blessing because I am rewarded when I work with people and they work with me.
+It is also a blessing because I am rewarded when they work with me.
 I am so much the wiser for these cooperative moments.

 It’s a Wrap

 I hope my opinion is clear.
-I mean no ill-will to anyone, and I also mean that we all need to cooperate and heal.
+I mean no ill will to anyone, and I also mean that we all need to cooperate and heal.
 When there is healthy competition between teams, we are all better because of it - we will build each other up.
-Healthy competition may include proper practice of free speech, building bridges, and humanizinng everyone everywhere.
-Name calling, eliminating freedom of speech, dehumanizing, and other similar actions is not the way to go.
+Healthy competition may include proper practice of free speech, building bridges, and humanizing everyone everywhere.
+Name-calling, eliminating freedom of speech, dehumanizing, and other similar actions are not the way to go.
 By following all the ideas I have associated with healthy competition, I believe that we may live long and be resilient to the pushes and resistance of extreme competition.

 Resources